 She was predeceased by her father Earl Frederick Eberhart and her mother Kathryn Marie Burger, her brother Ernest Earl Eberhart and his wife Ruth Jane, her sister Mary Margaret Mellis and her husband Robert, and her sister Mildred Marie Reber and her husband John.

 Her ashes will be buried in Guaje Pines Cemetery, Los Alamos, NM.
-A brief informal memorial service is planned to be held at the White Rock United Methodist church, White Rock, NM, after the beginning of the new year.
+A brief informal memorial service is planned to be held at the White Rock United Methodist church, White Rock, NM, on April 6, 2019 from 12:00 - 12:30 pm.
 In lieu of flowers, a donation to a favorite charity in her name would be appreciated.